 New majors in Molecular Engineering and Astronomy & Astrophysics, a specialization in Applied Math, and new minors in Geographic Information Science, Neuroscience, and Data Science give UChicago students more academic options than ever before.
 The Pritzker School of Molecular Engineering (PME) utilizes a groundbreaking model for engineering education and research.
 Molecular engineering uses nanotechnology to create processes and new materials to solve big problems.
 The IME brings experts from biology, chemistry, math, and physics together under one roof,creating a revolutionary engineering division.
 Rather than specializing in traditional areas, UChicago’s engineerstake multidisciplinary approaches toaddress issues from energy and human health to water purification and quantum computing.

 A legacy of research

 Lifelong support for STEM careers

 Undergraduates are supported by their academic advisors, professors, alumni, and Career Advancement specialists.
-Students of any major can participate in UChicago Careers in Science, Technology, Engineering, and Math (UCISTEM), a program that combines a workshop curriculum, research opportunities, internships, career treks, and innovation competitions.
+Students in any major can participate in UChicago Careers in Science, Technology, Engineering, and Math (UCISTEM), a program that combines a workshop curriculum, research opportunities, internships, career treks, and innovation competitions.
 Recent career treks have visited Palo Alto, New York City, and Beijing and have toured a range of companies, including Caterpillar, Google, and Chrysler Group.
 The Chicago Innovation Exchange works with STEM students to foster a culture of entrepreneurship and bridge the gap between theoretical research and mass-market application, creating an incubator environment to foster undergraduates’ entrepreneurial spirit.

 UChicago is also the birthplace of modern theatrical improvisation, which continues to thrive via weekly performances by student improv groups.
 Student actors, playwrights, designers, producers, directors, and technicians stage over 35 plays annually through University Theater.
 The music scene provides an equally broad array of opportunities for student involvement across many different genres.
 Daily film screenings happen at Doc Films, the nation’s oldest student-run film society.
 Additionally, the Office of Multicultural Student Affairs hosts dozens of cultural groups as well as the LGBTQ Resource Center.